gorse-io/docs/src/ch01-01-installation.md

 docker-compose restart
 ```

-These images tagged with `latest` tag are built from the master branch.
+These images tagged with the `latest` tag are built from the master branch.
 The `tag` should be fixed to a specified version in production.

 ## Setup Gorse Manually

 Binary distributions have been provided for 64-bit Windows/Linux/Mac OS on the [release](https://github.com/zhenghaoz/gorse/releases) page.
-Due to the demand on large memories, 64-bit machines are highly recommended to deploy Gorse.
+Due to the demand for large memories, 64-bit machines are highly recommended to deploy Gorse.

-Gorse depends on following softwares:
+Gorse depends on the following software:

 | Software | Role |
 |-|-|